zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

             ?>
             <li>
                 <?php
-                // if this isn't the last page, add a link and the seperator if ($key < count($this->pages) - 1):
+                // if this isn't the last page, add a link and the separator if ($key < count($this->pages) - 1):
                     ?>
                     <a href="<?php echo $page->getHref(); ?>"><?php echo $page->getLabel(); ?></a>